Swimmers endure Dead Sea salt to highlight disappearing wonder

 Chambers and the group of swimmers, who came from all over the world, wanted to raise awareness of the rapidly dropping sea levels.

-The world's lowest and one of the saltiest bodies of water is in danger of becoming extinct as its level drops at the rate of approximately one meter per year, according to Gidon Bromberg, Israeli Director of EcoPeace Middle East.
+The world's lowest and one of the saltiest bodies of water is in danger of becoming extinct as its level drops at the rate of approximately one meter (3.3 feet) per year, according to Gidon Bromberg, Israeli director of EcoPeace Middle East.

 "That demise of the Dead Sea is not global climate change -- it's policies of the governments here in the region," said Bromberg.